 Master of Science in Economic Development

-In addition to providing graduate education in economic development through the Master of Science in Economic Development program (MSED) and the Graduate Certificate in Economic Development, the Department of Economic and Workforce Development provides assistance to economic developers across the state through four main approaches:
+In addition to providing graduate education in economic development through the Master of Science in Economic Development program (MSED) and the Graduate Certificate in Economic Development, the Department of Economic Development and Tourism provides assistance to economic developers across the state through four main approaches:

 - Graduate students can work on class projects involving research for a community (e.g., retail pull factor analysis).